m0hssn/Ternary-Weights/README.md

 $$

 2. **Weight Transformation Application**: During this step, each weight in the model is transformed based on the ternary transformation function.
-Additionally, the weights are normalized by dividing by their mean absolute value (`γ`) to ensure proper scaling:
+Additionally, the weights are normalized by dividing by their mean absolute value $\gamma$ to ensure proper scaling:

   $$
    \hat{w} = \text{f}\left(\frac{w}{\gamma + \epsilon}\right)